 Welcome to Indian Ports Association's Website....... ***** Comments on Recommendation of the Committee on Regulation of Stevedores and Shore Handling Agents in Major Ports invited. pl click "Notice/Adv of IPA" ***** Port Community System (PCS): All the messages related to Vessel, Container, Cargo, Transport, Finance , e-payment module and Eleven Customs related messages have been implemented)

 Indian Ports Association

-Indian Ports Association (IPA) was constituted in 1966 under societies Registration Act, primarily with the idea of fostering growth and development of all Major Ports which are under the supervisory control of Ministry of Shipping.
+Indian Ports Association (IPA) was constituted in 1966 under Societies Registration Act, primarily with the idea of fostering growth and development of all Major Ports which are under the supervisory control of Ministry of Shipping.
 Over the years, IPA has consolidated its activities and grown strength by strength and considered to be a think tank for the Major Ports with the ultimate goal of integrating the maritime sector.
-In just a short span of time IPA's proven expertise in ports is nothing but an

 All Major Port - Traffic (2013-14)

 All Major Port together has handled cargo throughput of 555.487 million tonnes in 2013-14.